‘Gustavus Honors’ Category

 Gustavus Places Eighth in Directors’ Cup

 The National Association of Collegiate Directors of Athletics and Learfield Sports recently announced that Gustavus Adolphus College placed eighth in the Division III 2008-09 Directors’ Cup standings.
 The Directors’ Cup is the only all-sports competition in intercollegiate athletics.
-Standings are based on national tournament finishes in 18 sports with points awarded based on the number of [...]
+Standings are based on national tournament finishes in 18 sports with points awarded based on the number […]

 Huff Wins Playwriting Contest

 Doug Huff, professor of philosophy at Gustavus Adolphus College, has been selected as one of four winners of the 2009 Mario Fratti-Fred Newman Political Playwriting Contest based in New York for his play, A Far Shore.
-Huff wrote A Far Shore during his 2008 sabbatical leave at the request of members of the Bangalore Little Theatre [...]
+Huff wrote A Far Shore during his 2008 sabbatical leave at the request of members of the Bangalore Little […]

 Sunny and Beautiful Commencement